aws-samples/aws-modernization-with-codefresh/content/25_ec2/ec2_pipeline.md

 ![Preview app](/images/ec2/running-app.png)

-This concludes the CD section for EC2.
+This concludes the Continuous Deployment (CD) section for EC2.
 You have now setup a CD pipeline that creates an EC2 instance with your application.
 If you change the source code of the application the pipeline will run again and a new version will be deployed.

-You can of course expand the pipeline to deploy to other regions, run security scans first, perform load testing etc.
+You can of course expand the pipeline to deploy to other regions, run security scans first, perform load testing and etc.